trigaten/Learn_Prompting/docs/applied_prompting/short_response.md

     <p>Expalin the causes of the Civil War and whether expansion played a role in the conflict.
 Include evidence to support your argument.</p>
 </pre>

-Overview: steps for generating optimal and consistent discussion posts:

-- Reformat discussion question into a well defined prompt
-- Add formatting directions
-- Generate the post

 ### Automate well defined prompt rewriting with GPT3

 The rewriting example above was generated with OpenAI's ChatGPT.